kgrossjo/atom-shell-worklog/README.md

 After implementing the functionality, perhaps I want to investigate the next library or framework.
 Perhaps Riot?

+## 2015-02-06

+I've added keyboard shortcuts `w`, `a`, `r` for the tabs "Worklog", "Add", "Reports".
+Hitting `a` also automatically focuses the date input field.

+My first attempt at this was using the npm module `ks`, but that resulted in weird things happening to the tabs.
+So now I've tried (the npm module) `keyboard.js` which mostly does what I want.
+BUt `ks` automatically exempts input fields from the shortcuts, and with `keyboard.js` I have to do that myself.
+Though a nice snippet is provided in the documentation, and that works as advertised.

+As of now, the app is still small enough so it's easy to understand.
+But I can tell that there is no real structure to it.
+Now I wonder whether I should go with [Polymer](https://www.polymer-project.org) or whether I should look at [React.js](http://facebook.github.io/react/).
+The former seems to be object oriented, the latter seems to be functional.
+Hm.

 ## License

 Copyright Kai Grossjohann by [MIT License](LICENSE).